gary-rowe/hid4java/README.md

 # More information

-Much of the information previously in this README has been migrated to the project Wiki so that it doesn't get too overwhelming.
-Here are some useful jumping off points that may help:
+Much of the information previously in this README has been migrated to the project Wiki as it was getting rather long.
+Here are some useful jumping off points that should help:

 * [Home](https://github.com/gary-rowe/hid4java/wiki/Home) - The wiki Home page with lots of useful launch points
 * [FAQ](https://github.com/gary-rowe/hid4java/wiki/FAQ) - Frequently asked questions